Breaking

 • Group class scheduling and inventory-style booking are not its strength

-Acuity leans into service-based businesses that need more than a bare-bones time slot, think intake forms, package pricing, and class series.
-It is a favorite among therapists, coaches, and tutors who need to collect detailed information before a session even begins.
+Acuity suits service businesses that need more than a bare time slot — intake forms, package pricing, class series.
+A favourite among therapists, coaches, and tutors who collect details before a session.
+See Acuity Scheduling's official site for current plans.

 • Detailed intake forms built directly into the booking flow